scristofari/image-server/part1/PART1.md

  - go run main.go
  Will build and run the project.

- For more info, go [there](https://github.com/campoy/go-tooling-workshop/tree/master/2-building-artifacts)
+ For more info, go to the [go-tooling-workshop](https://github.com/campoy/go-tooling-workshop/tree/master/2-building-artifacts)

  ## Code